 Chocolate Diplomat Cream

-To make the chocolate cake, preheat the oven to 350°F (177°C) and grease and line the base of three 6-inch cake tins.
+- To make the chocolate cake, preheat the oven to 3350/177C convection (or 325F/162C conventional) and grease and line the base of three 6-inch cake pans or two 8 inch cake pans.

-Once the custard for the diplomat cream has cooled, use an electric mixer to beat it on medium-high speed with the cool whip and the vanilla.
+- Once the custard for the diplomat cream has cooled, use an electric mixer to beat it on medium-high speed with the cool whip and the vanilla, just until they're combined.

-Once all your ingredients have cooled, begin putting the cake together.
-Place the bottom layer on a plate or board.
+- Place the bottom layer of cake on flat surface.
 Top with ⅓ of the chocolate diplomat cream and a layer of cherry preserves.
 Repeat with the second layer.

 Refrigerate the cake to store and cover any open slices with plastic wrap.